henrikau/net_chan/README.md

 All participants in the distributed system will use the manifest to configure the channels.

-net_chan will compile a static library which can be used to link your application.
+NetChan will compile a static library which can be used to link your application.
 The project has a couple of examples, look at [the meson build file](meson.build).

 ### Simple talker example
-A talker (the task or process that **produces** data) need only 2 macros from net_chan: namely
+A talker (the task or process that **produces** data) need only 2 macros from NetChan: namely
 + instantiate the channel locally
 + write data to channel